 - Be prepared to be disappointed if you just rock up and they are sold out

-- Be there at opening if you can
+- Be there at the opening if you can

 Imperial Ancestral Temple (Tiamiao Park)

 This is a huge temple complex located next to the Forbidden City and it is beautiful.
-It was the place we went to after we couldn’t get into the actual Forbidden City.
+It was the place we went to after we couldn’t get into the actual Forbidden City during our 5 days in Beijing.

-It shares a common ground plan with the Forbidden City and had much fewer people in it!
+It shares a common ground plan with the Forbidden City and has much fewer people in it!

-It has temples and was actually the place where the Emperor’s stored their ancestral tablets.
+It has temples and was actually the place where the Emperor stored their ancestral tablets.

 We got to watch military cadets practising their marching with a senior officer and it was really interesting before making our way to the main temple area.

-This was a place we all wanted to see and we made a great effort to go during the day.
-Tiananmen Square was under a lot of construction when we went and there was a large amount of security there
+This was a place we all wanted to see during our 5 days in Beijing and we made a great effort to go during the day.
+Tiananmen Square was under a lot of construction when we went and there was a large amount of security there.

 An absolute must is to go and see Tiananmen Square at night.
 It is lit up and there are many people around enjoying a late dinner picnic.
 It is very safe but there is a large security presence.

-You will need to have your bag checked and you should have ID on you to enter.
-You may also struggle to walk freely around as some sections leading up to it are sectioned off during the works on it.
+You will need to have your bag checked and you should have an ID on you to enter.
+You may also struggle to walk freely around as some sections leading up to it are sectioned off during the work on it.

 Wangfujing Snack Street